acyeh-lab/ST/STAlign/README.md

 ```

-Now make Jupyter kernel laucnh Python with "-s"
+Now make Jupyter kernel laucnh Python with "-s" by finding where the "kernel.json" file is.
 ```
 jupyter kernelspec list
 ```

-Choose the directory with stalign and
+Choose the directory with stalign, cd into it, and edit the "kernel.json"

 ```
 vi kernel.json